koajs/bigpipe-example/README.md

 The major downside to BigPipe is that it requires Javascript on the client and HTTP caching is pretty much impossible.
 BigPipe should be used only for dynamic content (ie not static pages or pages only visitors see).

-## Philosophy

-There are plenty of reasons to implement BigPipe:

-- It's fast.
-It's faster than client-side rendering.
-Only one HTTP request is used.
-It _feels_ faster.
-- It uses less memory.
-You're storing as little in memory as possible, though it really doesn't matter due to how v8 garbage collection works.
-- It's a natural progress indicator - you don't need progress indicators at all.
-Users can see the layout updating in front of their eyes.
-This is much better than users seeing a blank page for 500ms then, suddenly, the entire page.
-- Don't worry about those slow asynchronous functions anymore, just make sure the user sees _something_ ASAP.

 ## Koa

 [Koa](https://github.com/koajs/koa) is a new generator-based framework based on [co](https://github.com/visionmedia/co) and is the spiritual successor to [express](https://github.com/visionmedia/express).